 Standardised assessments of pupils on the SEND register are carried out at the beginning and end of each academic year; this allows progress to be tracked accurately and also provides diagnostic information in order to ensure that their area/s of need are identified correctly.
 Further to this, termly progress reviews relating to SMART targets from ISPs helps to ensure that your child is receiving the most appropriate forms of intervention.
 Results of whole school assessments and tracking are updated termly and this tracks pupils progress based upon the National Curriculum Age Related Expectations (ARE).

-We have termly parents' evenings to share how your child is progressing in all areas of their development; however, should you wish to discuss your child's progress at any time, we are happy to arrange this through whichever is the most convenient form of communication - face to face meetings, telephone conversations, email or notes home.
+We have termly parents' evenings to share how your child is progressing in all areas of their development; however, should you wish to discuss your child's progress at any time, we are happy to arrange this through whichever is the most convenient form of communication - face to face or video meetings, telephone conversations, email or notes home.

-The progress of all pupils on the SEND register will be communicated termly through ISP meetings; this is also an opportunity to discuss how you can support their learning at home and strategies will be included on the ISP document.
+The progress of all pupils on the SEND register will be communicated termly through ISP reviews; this is also an opportunity to discuss how you can support their learning at home and strategies will be included on the ISP document.